angular/angular/src/google-maps/map-ground-overlay/README.md

 # MapGroundOverlay

-The `MapGroundOverlay` component wraps the [`google.maps.BicyclingLayer` class](https://developers.google.com/maps/documentation/javascript/reference/image-overlay#GroundOverlay) from the Google Maps JavaScript API.
+The `MapGroundOverlay` component wraps the [`google.maps.GroundOverlay` class](https://developers.google.com/maps/documentation/javascript/reference/image-overlay#GroundOverlay) from the Google Maps JavaScript API.
 A url and a bounds are required.

 ## Example